 WalletHub offers personal financial tools to users online.
 Their main product is offering a free daily credit score and report associated with it.

 A company called Evolution Finance owns WalletHub.
 According to Bloomberg, this parent company was founded in 2008.
 They have been in and out of the media since then.

-Their original credit card website was called CardHub.
-This website compared credit cards.
+Their original credit card website was called CardHub which compared credit cards.

-With the company being in business and so public for so long, its safe to assume that the company isn’t an outright total scam.
-This is important since you are asked to hand over some pretty personal and sensitive information to use the site.
+With the company being in business and in the public eye for so long, it’s safe to assume that the company isn’t a scam.
+This is important since you are asked to hand over some pretty personal and sensitive information just to use the site.

-WalletHub claims they offer its users daily credit score reporting, 24/7 credit monitoring, and your free credit score.
+WalletHub claims they offer its users daily credit score reporting, 24/7 credit monitoring, all for free.